 The Department of Defense (DOD) administers five programs to address the cleanup of hazardous waste and other environmental needs on over 30 million acres of land located on active military installations and former military properties.
 In addition to these activities, the Department of Energy (DOE), as part of its overall responsibility for U.S. nuclear weapons programs, is responsible for cleaning up contamination at former nuclear weapons sites.
-Issues include the adequacy, pace, and cost of cleaning up environmental contamination, and whether further environmental exemptions are necessary to preserve military training capabilities.
+Action is underway in the 109th Congress on legislation to authorize and appropriate funding for national defense programs for FY2006, including DOD and DOE's defense-related environmental activities.